Tools4everBV/-HelloID-Conn-Prov-Target-Iloq/readme.md

  - The grant or revoke permissions process is created to set the specified permissions for all access keys assigned to a user.
  - When a person has multiple keys assigned, the granted permissions for each key are displayed as sub-permissions in the entitlement overview.
  - After each change in Security Access permissions, the key needs to be ordered in order to make the new permission set available for ordering [More info Here](https://s5.iloq.com/iLOQPublicApiDoc/use_cases/iLOQ_ManageKeysSecurityAccessesRemotely.html).
 This can cause inconvenience whenever a permission is revoked and the CanOrder action fails.
 The webservice has already deleted the permission, so in the retry, the permission is already removed according to the API.
 This means that the key should always be ordered in the revoke action, even if the API indicates that the permission has already been removed.
+ - The connector does support only locking systems that have zone functionality On

 ## Getting help